604adrian/Sort-with-ZSH/README.md

 ===========
 ⚠️  **Make sure that you've backed up all your files before running this script**, just in case (it would suck to have hundreds of hours of archival research wiped out due to a silly computer error).

-⚠️  **Only run this script in the directory you are storing files you want the script to interact with**.
+⚠️  **Do not run this script in a directory that contains files unrelated to your research**.
 This script may enter and edit *any* file within a directory contained within the directory it is currently running in.
-Make sure that you are not storing anything in the current directory that you do not want to be tampered with.
+Make sure that you are not storing anything in the current directory that you do not want to the script to interact with.